najaad/rsu-avg-price-tool/README.md

 # ⭐ RSU Grant Stock Price Analyzer

-This Python script uses **Yahoo Finance** (`yfinance`) to calculate the average closing price of a stock over a specified number of days leading up to a RSU (Restricted Stock Unit) grant date.
+This Python script uses `yfinance` [(GH Repo)](https://github.com/ranaroussi/yfinance) to calculate the average closing price of a stock over a specified number of days leading up to a RSU (Restricted Stock Unit) grant date.
 It then calculates the number of whole and fractional shares granted based on a total RSU dollar amount.

 ## ⭐ What It Does